Hawai‘i-Pacific Weed Risk Assessment Score: 21 High Risk. Visit http://www.hpwra.org for more info

 - Kauaʻi: Present in limited areas, appears to have been planted for personal use in some areas.

-- Oʻahu: Widespread around Waimānalo, Honolulu, Ewa, North Shore, offshore islets.
+- Oʻahu: Widespread around Waimānalo, Honolulu, Ewa, North Shore, and offshore islets.

 - Maui: Localized infestations occur in Kapalua, Kīhei, and Lahaina.
 Isolated plants have been seen in Kahului, Makawao, and Waiehu.
 Molokaʻi: Not yet known to be present on Molokai.
 MoMISC is monitoring, asks the public’s help in early detection.